REDESDALE BRIDGE

 REDESDALE BRIDGE - History

-The bridge has been subject to little modification since its construction.
-In 1997, after consultation with the National Trust and a permit from Heritage Victoria, the arches were raised a small amount to protect them from high vehicles, a new timber deck provided, together with additional bracing underneath the deck to make the structure more rigid.
-Improvements to the bridge approaches around that time probably enabled greater speeds, and a collision in early 1999 seriously damaged the trusses and the bluestone parapets.
-VicRoads intends to repair the bridge sympathetically, retrieving masonry that was knocked into the gorge, and rivetting rather than welding the damaged truss.REDESDALE BRIDGE - Assessment Against Criteria
+The bridge has been subject to little modification since its construction in 1868.
+In 1997, the arches were raised by a small amount to protect them from tall vehicles.
+A new timber deck was provided, together with additional bracing underneath the deck to make the structure more rigid.

 Criterion A.